grahamstockton/sudoku_solver/README.md

 # sudoku_solver
 Sudoku solver using recursive backtracking

-This project takes in a sudoku problem as a text file and solves it for you.
+This project takes in a sudoku problem as a text file (sudoku.in) and solves it for you.
 It will solve the problem, tell you if there are errors in the starting problem, or tell you that there are no solutions

 Backtracking structure